AnupadmaTheAnalyst/SQL_Covid19_Data_Exploration/README.md

-# SQL_Covid19_Data_Exploration
-SQL Data Exploration analyzing global COVID-19 data using MySQL

-# SQL Data Exploration-COVID-19 Dataset
+# COVID-19 Impact & Vaccination Analysis using SQL

 ## 📌 Project Overview
-This project focuses on exploring and analyzing COVID-19 data using **MySQL**.
-The goal is to practice SQL querying techniques while uncovering insights about global infection and vaccination trends.
+This project analyzes global COVID-19 case, death, and vaccination data using SQL to understand the **impact of the pandemic on populations** and to support **data-driven decision-making**.

+The analysis focuses on tracking infection trends, mortality risk, and vaccination progress across countries and continents.
+Such insights are critical for **public policy planning, healthcare capacity management, and resource allocation**.

+---

+## 🎯 Business & Analytical Objectives
+- Monitor COVID-19 spread and mortality trends across regions
+- Identify countries with high infection and death rates relative to population
+- Compare pandemic impact across continents
+- Track vaccination rollout progress over time
+- Support strategic decisions for healthcare planning and intervention prioritization

 ---